what is a cast iron skillet used for

 Searing and Browning Meats to Perfection

 Cast iron skillets are perfect for getting a great crust on meats.
 Skillets hold heat really well.
-This is key for browning meats just right to keep them juicy.
+This is important for browning meats just right to keep them juicy.

 Achieving the Perfect Crust on Steaks